ratt-ru/breizorro/index.md

   --merge TEXT                    Merge one or more masks or region files --subtract TEXT                 Subtract one or more masks or region files -rc, --radial-cutoff FLOAT      Zero out mask beyond this radius in pixels
-                                  from center (imitates beam attenuation) --number-islands / --no-number-islands
+                                  from centre (imitates beam attenuation) --number-islands / --no-number-islands
                                   Number the islands detected --remove-islands TEXT           Remove islands from input mask (list by